-A single discount rate of 1.95 percent was used to measure the Total OPEB Liability.
-This was a decrease of 0.38 percent in the discount rate since the previous year.
-Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
+A single discount rate of 3.91 percent was used to measure the Total OPEB Liability.
+This was an increase of 1.96 percent in the discount rate since the previous year.
+Since the plan is a pay-as-you-go plan, the single discount rate is equal to the prevailing municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
 Therefore, the municipal bond rate was used for the long-term rate of return and was applied to all periods of projected benefit payments to determine the total OPEB liability.

-The source of the municipal bond rate is the Fidelity "20-year Municipal GO AA Index" as of August 31, 2021 using the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds.
+The source of the municipal bond rate is the Fidelity "20-year Municipal GO AA Index" as of August 31, 2022 using the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds.